Human-Centered Design: how empathy and innovation shape IT products

 Why is Human-Centered Design key to the success of IT products?

 No matter whether you are working on an app or software, your products will always be used by people.
 It is people that you should have in mind when designing them, not profits, savings or looks, as it used to be done traditionally.

 If you fail to consider your customers and don’t engage with them, your products are doomed to fail.
 In contrast, when you focus on thinking about end-users, you are more open to changes, feedback, and innovative solutions.
 After all, you are working on products that may possibly improve people’s lives!

 How to apply Human-Centered Design principles in the product development process?

 It is, therefore, crucially important to always ask smart questions and involve end-customer from the very start of the design process so that you can get the right feedback and make changes as the product develops.

 The Human-Centered Design process consists of three phases:

-- Implementation, so the time of making the products and marketing them.
+Implementation, so the time of making the products and marketing them.

 See how it goes – when you test it on a smaller thing, it will be much easier to implement it later across the whole organisation.

 At Future Processing, we can help you understand where you are, where you want to get and how to do it.
-If you are keen to implement the human-centered design in your company, a good start may be one of our Digital Product Discovery workshops.
+If you are keen to implement human-centered design in your company, a good start may be one of our Digital Product Discovery workshops.